irdest/irdest/docs/user/src/guides/openwrt.md

     - [Packages repository on GitHub](https://github.com/openwrt/packages).
     - [Routing packages repository on GitHub](https://github.com/openwrt/routing) which is where Ratman is likely to be.
 - Test this and create this package for other more common architectures for routers.
-- Release other Irdest Ratman tools and binaries for the
+- Release other Irdest Ratman tools and binaries for the OpenWrt ecosystem.